agh-glk/fcs/docs/source/server/task_server.rst

    .. py:attribute:: whitelist
    .. py:attribute:: blacklist
    .. py:attribute:: urls_per_min

+      Task Server's crawling speed.
+For more details about this speed, see :py:meth:`assign_crawlers`

    .. py:attribute:: package_cache

       Dict of the following format: key - :py:attr:`package_id`, value - information about packages with links that have been sent to Crawling Unit (time of sending, list of links, Crawling Unit's address, timeout flag).